rikosintie/Discovery/usage.md

 #### SSH Logging

 If you want to enable ssh logging add `-l 1`.
-You would do that to troubleshoot if you are getting "time out" errors.
+You would do that to troubleshoot if you are getting "time out" errors when the script tries to connect to a switch.

 #### Timeout

-You can modify the timeout value using  `-t`.
-Note: the number sets the timeout value in 100s of seconds.
+You can modify the timeout value using  `-t`. **Note:** the number sets the timeout value in 100s of seconds.
 If you use `-t 2` it will wait up to 200 seconds for the operation to complete.

 ### Examples

 The minimum is to use -s for the site:

-`python3 procurve-Config-pull.py -s HQ`
+`python3 config-pull.py -s HQ`

 To include the Warning log:

-`python3 procurve-Config-pull.py -s HQ -e W`
+`python3 config-pull.py -s HQ -e W`

 To include all logs and set timeout to 2:

-`python3 procurve-Config-pull.py -s HQ -e W,I,M,D,E -t 2`
+`python3 config-pull.py -s HQ -e W,I,M,D,E -t 2`

 To be prompted for a password:

-`python3 procurve-Config-pull.py -s HQ -p 1`
+`python3 config-pull.py -s HQ -p 1`

-Note: you may have to use python instead of python3 depending on your OS.
+**Note:** you may have to use python instead of python3 depending on your OS.

 I recommend running the script on one switch the first time instead of a long list of switches.
 That will let you see the content of the show commands and make changes if needed before spending time running it on a long list of switches.